-The discovery begins with the parks which are vast expanses of natural landscapes and vegetation.
+The discovery begins with the parks, which are vast expanses of natural landscapes and vegetation.

-Labeled "Remarkable Garden", this 22-hectare national estate is the heir to the immense domain of the kings of Navarre.
-The wooded park and the Basse-Plante are the green lung of the city of Pau, a popular place for walking open from 8 a.m. to 6:30 p.m.
-Take a break in the paths to admire magnificent views of the Pyrenees mountain range, and take advantage of your getaway to take a trip back in time to the Château de Pau.
+Designated a "Remarkable Garden," this 22-hectare national estate is the successor to the vast domain of the Kings of Navarre.
+The wooded park and the Basse-Plante (lower garden) form the green lung of the city of Pau, a popular place for a stroll, open from 8:00 am to 6:30 pm.
+Take a break along the paths to admire magnificent views of the Pyrenees mountain range, and take advantage of your visit to step back in time at Pau Castle.

 Pau, capital of Béarn and prefecture of the Pyrénées-Atlantiques, is a city rich in history and culture, nestled ...